A Few Reader Horror Stories

 Round Rock TX 78682

-NOTE: Dell also has a escalation procedure for "Unresolved Customer Service Issues".
+NOTE: At least previously, Dell said they have an escalation procedure for "Unresolved Customer Service Issues".
 They require that you have already gone through the customer support process (and thus have a "Case" or "Reference" number, and your original order number (which I suppose means you can't use this process for used computers).
 And get this: they promise a reply within 1 business day!
-It's hard to find on their site, but here's Direct Access to Dell Escalation.
+It was hard to find on their site, and I had a direct link to it -- but that's now 404.
+Hopefully there still is one, but you'll have to find it yourself.

 After finally getting it all set up the way I wanted, all was well for a few days until I came into the office, pushed the power button to get started ...and nothing happened.
 It was the Tuesday before I was to leave the country -- early the next Monday.
 "No problem," I thought: the one time I needed service Dell was there for me, and I did pay extra to upgrade my service contract on the laptop.